Finding the Best Bike Seat for Enlarged Prostate: A Cyclist's Guide to Comfort and Health

 Split-Nose Designs: The First Revolution

 The first real breakthrough came with split-nose saddles in the early 2000s.
-Dr. Steven Schrader's research conclusively showed that noseless saddles maintained significantly better blood flow than traditional designs.
+Dr. Steven Schrader's research showed that noseless saddles maintained significantly better blood flow than traditional designs.

 Mainstream Adoption: Medical Science Meets Performance

-• Development of pressure-mapping to visualize contact points
+• Pressure-mapping to visualize contact points

 • Multiple saddle widths to match individual sit bone measurements